sirikon/ourcraft/README.md

 any official or custom server.
 If you're not sure, let's use the [official one](https://www.minecraft.net/en-us/download/server/).

-Make sure that the downloaded `.jar` file matches the "Server JAR" configuration introduced previously.
+Make sure that the downloaded `.jar` file name matches the "Server JAR" configuration introduced previously.
 Remember that you can run `ourcraft configure` whenever you want to change the configuration if needed.